Key Takeaways

 ✅ 9.1.2 Check your 404 page

-When Morningscore health tool reports that the 404 page is missing, it actually means that the 404 page is not customized.
+When the Morningscore health tool reports that the 404 page is missing, it actually means that the 404 page is not customized.

-If it looks similar to your website (your website header and footer are included with all the menus, links and info) then you are all good.
+If it looks similar to your website (your website header and footer are included with all the menus, links, and info), then you are all good.

 If the page looks weird and there are no links back to your site, you will need to make a customized 404 page.